 Just south of Zandbroz is the iconic art deco Fargo Theatre.
 The theatre and the Plains Art Museum serve as cultural and entertainment anchors to downtown.
 The theater carries a full schedule of plays, festivals, special events, concerts and independent films, while the museum is a showcase of rare and celebrated Midwestern art interspersed with international touring exhibits.
 Looking for the local art scene?
 Check out Unglued Market where local artists’ display their latest works.
 Or take a moment to admire the local building art throughout the downtown area.
 Corks and Canvas is a popular event to include and provides a great taste of Fargo’s art and wine culture.

 A variety of food options abound as well.
 Try J.L.
 Beers, a hole in the wall eatery where burgers meet beers and seating for 24 means a regular lineup that’s worth the wait, or dine on the rooftop of Rhombus Guys.
-At Taste of Italy you can find authentic Italian food for dinner and lunch, and longtime downtowners still swear by Bertrosa’s in the basement of the Black Building.
+At the Wurst Bier Hall, you can sample a variety of unique beers and food, or head to Vinyl Taco for tacos and music on vinyl (remember records) played on turntables (skip) turntables (skip) turntables.
+Longtime downtowners still swear by Bertrosa’s in the basement of the Black Building.
 If you seek mosaic foods, try Mezzaluna where executive chef Eric Watson uses fresh locally sourced products to create a diverse menu based on traditional American fare.